Samurai (board game)

 Samurai is a German-style board game invented by Reiner Knizia, distributed by Hans im Glück in Germany and Fantasy Flight in the United States.
 It won the Deutscher Spiele Preis 4th place award in 1999.
-A shareware computer version was published by Klear Games in 2003, and an iOS version was published by Conlan Rios Games in 2010.
+A shareware computer version was published by Klear Games in 2003, an iOS version was published by Conlan Rios Games in 2010, and an iOS, Android and Steam version was released in 2025 by Synthetic Mind AB.

 Game play

 The game board is split into the four major Japanese islands of Hokkaidō, Honshū, Shikoku, and Kyūshū, and on every island are a number of cities and villages.
 Each player has 20 tokens that represent various levels of influence against a certain force—rice fields, Buddhas, and high helmets.
 Each of the forces are represented on the board with an acrylic glass figurine.

 At the beginning of the game, players place the figurines one-by-one onto a city or village, with the capital city of Edo containing one of each figurine.
 Cities may contain two figures, but only if they are different.
 Villages may contain only one figurine.
 After all of the figurines are placed each player takes five tokens from their supply.

 Players then take turns in placing their force tokens on the spaces surrounding a city or village.
 A player must play at least one token on their turn.
 These tokens may be played only once per turn: